 I admit it.
-Picking up a pencil from the floor is incomparable to refining a pitchbook.
+Maneuvering your toes to execute a simple trick is incomparable to refining a pitchbook.
 None the less, a master-servant relationship dynamic is at work here.

 My personal view on ‘presentation scrutiny worship’ was ambivalent.
 On the one hand, you’d think that only a single-cell organism would rejoice at someone’s ability to detect font size discrepancies between headings on two consecutive presentation slides.
 On the other hand, the obsessive level of attention to detail coupled with the unforgiving demand for consistency applied to presentations led way to the creation of quite simply very effective documents.
 It simply worked.
 I’ll be honest with you.
-This particular skill became invaluable to me, especially when I later launched my first company.
+This particular skill became invaluable to me, especially when I later launched businesses.
 It enabled me to make a mere startup, comprised of only a few guys, appear like a mid-sized company with global operations.
-Hey, you just can’t ask for a £15,000/month retainer for 9 months if you’re a few guys working out of a tiny shared office space.
+Hey, you just can’t ask for a £20,000/month retainer if you’re a few guys working out of a tiny shared office space.

 Because presentations were the chief medium through which we marketed revenue-generating ideas to clients, errors were to be avoided at all costs.
 Consequently, diatribes were served freely like parking tickets throughout the bank.
 Sometimes a poor soul would get it for breakfast, lunch, dinner and snacks in-between.
 They’d remedy the pain by getting drunk like a lord on Friday night.

 Welcome to Mahiki

 We waited well over five minutes in line during which time no words were exchanged.
-He was far too drunk for conversation.
-A urinal freed up and as I turned around to let him know we’d catch up later, I found him looking up towards the ceiling with his eyes closed and mouth wide open.
-A strange suspicion draws my gaze down to find the unimaginable: a pool of urine forming at Vivek’s feet as he stands there relieving himself in line surrounded by people.
+Vivek was far too drunk for conversation.
+A urinal freed up and as I turned around to tell him we’d catch up later, I found him looking up towards the ceiling with his eyes closed and mouth wide open.
+A strange suspicion draws my gaze down to find the unimaginable: a pool of urine forming at Vivek’s feet as he stood there relieving himself in line surrounded by people.